MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/computed-entities-scenarios.md

 When a data source doesn't support query folding (such as Text/CSV files), there's little benefit in applying transformations when getting data from the source, especially if data volumes are large.
 The source entity should just load data from the Text/CSV file without applying any transformations.
 Then, computed entities can get data from the source entity and perform the transformation on top of the ingested data.

 You might ask, what's the value of creating a source entity that only ingests data?
 Such an entity can still be useful, because if the data from the source is used in more than one entity, it reduces the load on the data source.
 In addition, data can now be reused by other people and dataflows.
-Computed entities are especially useful in scenarios where the data volume is large, or when a data source is accessed through an on-premises data gateway, because they reduce the traffic from the gateway and the load on data sources behind them.<!--Edit assumes "they" is "computed entities."-->
+Computed entities are especially useful in scenarios where the data volume is large, or when a data source is accessed through an on-premises data gateway, because they reduce the traffic from the gateway and the load on data sources behind them.

 ### Doing some of the common transformations for a SQL table